ibdiab/hex-viewer/README.md

 2. Afterward, install `Hex_Viewer.py` from the repository.

 3. Double click the file.
+Or alternatively, open it in your preferred IDE.

 4. Enter the file's name.
 If it is not in the same directory, enter the exact path to the file (INCLUDE THE FILE EXTENSION)